-#5 Most Finns have no idea who their neighbors are.
+#5 Distant neighbor relationships.
+Finns may have no idea who their neighbors are.
 This is especially true in apartment buildings.
-We don’t want to disturb, let alone stalk our fellow inhabitants by asking names and questions.
+We don’t want to disturb our fellow inhabitants by asking names and other questions.

-#6 If you make too much noise in your flat or park your car wrong, we Finns don’t make a scene and confront you.
-We just leave a snappy note.
+#6 The note.
+If you make too much noise in your flat or park your car wrong, Finns don’t make a scene and confront you about it.
+Instead, you’ll find a snappy note.

 Facts on Finland: Eating

-#9 You should always aim to eat all the food on your plate.
-Leaving food uneaten is a bad habit in Finland.
-Naturally, you don’t have to digest potato peels or fat bits, though.
-Sometimes, when the food is messy, you can spot a small cup circling on the table.
-You’ll see Finns putting their potato peels and fishbones into it.
+When the food is messy, you can sometimes spot a small cup circling on the table.
+Finns put their potato peels and fishbones into it.
 Follow the example!
 The cup is playfully called ‘the cruise ship’ (risteilijä in Finnish).

-#10 Water and milk are the most popular drinks with meals.
+#10 Milk with a meal!
+Water and milk are the most popular drinks with meals.
 Don’t be surprised if there isn’t beer or wine in sight.

-#11 Finns rarely eat anything sweet over breakfast.
+#11 Savory Finnish breakfast.
+Finns rarely eat anything sweet over breakfast.
 Jam isn’t a popular bread topping.
 Most likely, there’s butter, cheese, cold cuts, and veggies.